yvf/rust-ldap3/LDAP-primer.md

 The `dn` line will be explained in the next section.
 Here, just note that there are multiple lines starting with "objectClass".
 That's because most LDAP attributes can have multiple values, which is represented in LDIF as separate lines with the same attribute name.
-Attribute values in an entry form a set: there must not be any duplicate values for a given attribute.
+Attribute values in an entry form a mathematical set: there must not be any duplicate values for a given attribute.

 Attributes cannot exist without values; there's no concept in LDAP of a `null` value.